kangkelvin/tutorial_node/README.md

 Match the tutorials with your system specification (i.e. using **Ubuntu 18.04, ROS Melodic**)

 ## Cloning the repository
-To install this node, you shold clone it from the github repostiotory in this [link](https://github.com/a-i-lab/tutorial_node).
+To install this node, you should clone it from the github repository in this [link](https://github.com/a-i-lab/tutorial_node).

 Navigate to your `catkin_ws/src` folder
 ```